mezo-org/musd/docs/README.md

 `startRevokeMintList(address _account)`: This function initiates the process of revoking a borrower operations contract's capability to mint new tokens.
 It first validates that the address provided in `_account` parameter is included in the `mintList`.
 Once verified, the function initializes the revocation process by updating `revokeMintListInitiated` with the current block timestamp and `pendingRevokedMintAddress` with the address passed in `_account` parameter.

 `cancelRevokeMintList()`: It cancels the existing revoking mint process.
 The function first validates whether the `pendingRevokedMintAddress` is non-zero to confirm the presence of an ongoing pending revoking process.
-Once verified, it resets both `revokeMintListInitiated` and `pendingRevokedMintAddress` to zero and `address(0)` respectively.
-Effectively finalizing the existing revoking process.
+Once verified, it resets both `revokeMintListInitiated` and `pendingRevokedMintAddress` to zero and `address(0)` respectively, effectively finalizing the existing revoking process.

 `finalizeRevokeMintList()`: This function revokes the minting capability to the borrower operations contract, previously designated in the `pendingRevokedMintAddress`.
 It executes only after the governance delay has elapsed following the `revokeMintListInitiated` timestamp.
 By finalizing the revoke mint process it resets the `pendingRevokedMintAddress` and `revokeMintListInitiated`.